IIITLucknowSWEngg/CSAICSBTeam017/README.md

 - **Real-Time Payment Status** ⏱️
 - **Transaction History and Logs** 📜

-The project focuses on providing seamless integration for efficient and secure payment processing.
+The focus of this documentation is to empower developers with the tools and knowledge needed for efficient, secure, and scalable payment processing using Google Pay.

 ---